Don’t Use Another Image In Your Emails Without Reading This First!

 Get Some Good Alt Text In Place

 Many of your subscribers will have image blocking turned on by default.
 So if you’re using images, they won’t get to view them.
-(Update: Gmail just announced they’re turning off default image blocking.
-Read more about it here.)

 The fix?
 Use alternative text – it’s what will show up when images are turned off and should briefly describe what they’re not seeing.
 You can even try getting creative to let subscribers know they’re missing out, like Upworthy did here: